-In Sections \ref{hc8sec} we translate results of Section \ref{hc7sec} into the motivic framework.
+In Section \ref{hc8sec} we translate results of Section \ref{hc7sec} into the motivic framework.
 Using this we introduce {\it motivic correlators}.
 They are canonical elements in the motivic Lie coalgebra.
-The Hodge correlators are the real periods of the motivic correlators.
+The Hodge correlators are the canonical real periods of the motivic correlators.

 In Section \ref{hc10sec} we consider examples.
 We show how the classical and elliptic polylogarithms appear as Hodge correlators for simple Feynman diagrams.
 We prove that for an elliptic curve the Hodge correlators can be expressed by the multiple Eisenstein-Kronecker series.